CS-DS-125/125book/py4e_rst/15-database.rst

 clause.

-In the last select, we are looking for accounts that are friends of “opencontent” (i.e., ``People.id=2``).
+In the last select, we are looking for accounts that are friends of "opencontent" (i.e., ``People.id=2``).

-In each of the “metarows” in the last select, the first two columns are from the ``Follows`` table followed by columns three through five from the ``People`` table.
-You can also see that the second column (``Follows.to_id``) matches the third column (``People.id``) in each of the joined-up “metarows”.
+In each of the "metarows" in the last select, the first two columns are from the ``Follows`` table followed by columns three through five from the ``People`` table.
+You can also see that the second column (``Follows.to_id``) matches the third column (``People.id``) in each of the joined-up "metarows".

 Summary
 -------